thelfer/tfel/docs/web/singlecrystal.md

 ## Handling of multiple slip systems families

-The `FiniteStrainSingleCrystal` brick creates a huge vector of internal state variable describing the plastic slips along the slips systems.
+The `FiniteStrainSingleCrystal` brick creates a huge vector of internal state variables describing the plastic slips along the slip systems.
 It is sometimes useful to be able to distinguish each slip systems' family: for example to prescribe different constitutive equations for each family.

-The slips systems are sorted by family.
+The slip systems are sorted by family.
 So the `Nss0` first plastic slips correspond to the first family.
 One can thus use the `Nss.+` variables to compute the offset of each family.
-For example, the plastic slip of the second system of the third family can be accessed as follows (remember that `C++` indices starts at `0`, so the index of the second system is `1`):
+For example, the plastic slip of the second system of the third family can be accessed as follows (remember that `C++` indices start at `0`, so the index of the second system is `1`):

 ~~~~{.cpp}